jackyliu16/small-toys/README.md

 #### change other

-{music}: You need to change turtle.speed(0.51) in the code      [https://www.geeksforgeeks.org/turtle-speed-function-in-python/]
+{speed of drawing}: You need to change turtle.speed(0.51) in the code      [https://www.geeksforgeeks.org/turtle-speed-function-in-python/]